sahilgohil/cs221-ai/README.md

         - if it is an end state then return the history for the solution
     - add the children of the state to the stack with the updated history
 - return None for no solution

+### BFS Algorithm for search problem

+# requirement is that,
+    - cost : any constant c >= 0
+    - time : O(b^d)
+    - space : O(b^d)
+    where b is the number of actions at each state d is the depth of the tree till solution is found

+- make an empty queue
+- add the start state and cost and history to the queue
+- loop until queue is not empty
+    - take out the first object from the queue
+    - check if the state is an end state
+        - if it is an end state then return the cost and history for the solution
+    - add the children of the state to the queue with the updated history and cost
+- return None for no solution